WHAT IS THE NORTHWOODS REWILDING NETWORK?

 Northwoods exists to help its partners overcome these barriers, and in doing so, prove the power of rewilding to restore habitats, recover wildlife populations, mitigate climate change and support rural communities.

-If nature is allowed to shape and govern the landscape, change can happen surprisingly quickly.
-We don’t know exactly what the network will look like in 20 years – that will depend on a range of dynamic processes - but the rewilding actions taken by our land partners will undoubtedly catalyse a more vibrant, complex mosaic of habitats supporting greater abundance and diversity of life.
+If nature is allowed greater freedom to shape and govern the landscape, change can happen surprisingly quickly.
+We don’t know exactly what the network will look like in 20 years – that will depend on a range of dynamic processes – but the rewilding actions taken by our land partners will catalyse a more vibrant, complex mosaic of habitats supporting greater abundance and diversity of life.

 Becoming a Northwoods partner